accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.2/annexe.md

 Special cases are managed when

 - The page is the home page;
-- The Website consists of a single page;
+- The website consists of a single page;
 - The change is the result of a modification initiated by the user.

 In these situations, the criterion is not applicable.